What is a line of credit?

 Bottom line

-A line of credit can be a powerful tool to help you reach your goals if you have good credit but deal with irregular income, want access to funds in case there's a financial emergency or want to start a project and are unsure of the total costs.
-However, like any type of credit, a line of credit can be expensive.
-Borrowers with bad credit pay high interest rates and are subject to additional costs like account management charges and loan origination fees.
+A line of credit can be a powerful tool to help you reach your goals if you want access to funds in case there's a financial emergency or want to start a project and are unsure of the total costs.
+However, like any type of credit, a line of credit can be expensive due to associated fees like account management charges and loan origination fees.

-If you’re interested in getting a line of credit, talk with your bank or credit union to see if it offers this type of loan.
+If you’re interested in getting a line of credit, talk with a representative from your bank or credit union to see if it offers this type of loan.
 No matter what type of loan you get, be sure to shop around to get the lowest rates and best terms.

 Did you find this article helpful? |